PlaYsiADiscovery/NoRPDiscoveryMod/README.md

 Changelog
 -------

-v1.1 (in testing)
+v1.1
-Here are my notes as I was going through the file, you can glean the exact changes by using compare
+Here are my notes as I was going through the pilot file, you can glean the exact changes by using compare

 *Gun Ace Changes*
 Outcast more in line with corsair, they were... formidable